Gender Inequalities Continue in Canadian Work and Home Spaces

 Gender equality is not etched in stone, as highlighted by the recent overturning of Roe v.
 Wade in the United States.
 Political decisions can be reversed, economic gaps remain, and social inequalities are still evident across the globe.
-For these reasons, United Nations (UN) Sustainable Development Goal (SDG) 5 to achieve gender equality and empower all women and girls has still not been met.
-On World Population Day, it is necessary to reflect on the implications of growing population trends that affect gender inequalities in economic development, employment and income distribution.
+For these reasons, UN Sustainable Development Goal (SDG) 5 to achieve gender equality and empower all women and girls has still not been met.

 Gender inequalities continue in Canada’s economic and social sectors.
 Sharla Alegria, assistant professor at the University of Toronto’s sociology department and Jacqueline Neapole, the executive director of the Canadian Research Institute for the Advancement of Women (CRIAW), believe that interconnected racial and gender biases result in unequal pay and economic advancement.